Neurocomputing

 Professur für Künstliche Intelligenz - Fakultät für Informatik

-1 - Denoising Diffusion probabilistic models
+1 - Denoising Diffusion Probabilistic Model (DDPM)

 Generative modeling